-W Withdrawal.
-Student officially withdrew from a course during the third through the eighth week of the semester.
+W Withdrawal Student officially withdrew from a course during the third through eighth week of the semester.
+For Accelerated programs student officially withdrew after course had begun.

-I In-Progress.
-This grade is given to students who have missed part of their assigned work due to circumstances beyond their control, but who are otherwise doing satisfactory work.
+I In progress This grade is given to students who have missed part of their assigned work due to circumstances beyond their control, but who are otherwise doing satisfactory work